 MATHEME(N)TAL MUSIC FOR THE MASSES

-It all started back in 2013 as a studio project of songwriter Tom van Dorpe (Chrome Yellow) and soundwizard/engineer Sergej Van Bouwel (Absynthe Minded) in Ghent, Belgium.
+It all started in Ghent (Belgium) back in 2013, as a studio project by songwriter Tom Van Dorpe (Chrome Yellow) and sound wizard/engineer Sergej Van Bouwel (Absynthe Minded).

-Soon after, the amps were fully crancked and they began to perform live, together with guitarist David van Glabeke (Kenji Minogue) and drummer David Van Belleghem (Delavega).
+They pulled out all the stops and lifted their live performances to another level, together with guitarist David Van Glabeke (Kenji Minogue) and drummer David Van Belleghem (Delavega).

-Over the years, they became an abrasive yet atmospheric rock band with many shows to follow.
+Over the years they became a scouring yet atmospheric rock band.

-Now, they’ve upped their game and a second album, ‘Heavenly Creatures’, will hit the nightlights on february 5, 2020.
+Now, they’ve upped their game and a second album, ‘Heavenly Creatures’, released by Lacienda Records, has hit the nightlights on february 5, 2020.

 BOOK STEREOSEAT HERE